aelli15/aelli15.github.io/Courses/LinearAlgebra/Syllabus.md

 or you can use

 - A First Course in Linear Algebra, by Robert Beezer.
-This a free, Open Educational Resource (OER) textbook, available [here](http://linear.ups.edu/html/fcla.html)
+This a *free*, Open Educational Resource (OER) textbook, available [here](http://linear.ups.edu/html/fcla.html)

 ### Time Commitment
 To meet the due dates on the schedule, expect to spend 8 to 12 hours per week for this 4 credit course during a 15 week semester, 10 to 14 hours during a 12 week semester, and 11 to 16 hours during a 10 week semester.
 Some students will probably need to spend longer, and a few might not need to spend as much.